AKA John Raymond

 *WEB Suit – All of John’s powers are derived from his hi-tech apparatus.
 His version of the WEB suit is identical to those used by the WEB Hosts with the exception that he is able to shut down their suits whenever he deems necessary.
 His suit provides him with the following abilities:

-- Ability Boost 2 – the suit increases the user’s Strength by 2
+- Ability Boost 2 – the suit increases the user’s Strength by 2.
+Without it, John’s Strength is 4 and his Stamina is reduced to 9.

 - Flight 6